 Image Credit: Kateryna Kon/Shutterstock.com

-The specific mutations that have occurred in SARS-CoV-2 are largely neutral, although some are allowing the virus to adapt more to the human host.
-However, one of the strongest diversions has occurred at site 11083 of Orf1a which encodes Nsp6.
+The specific mutations that have occurred in SARS-CoV-2 are mostly neutral, although some are allowing the virus to adapt more to the human host.
+One of the strongest early diversions occurred at site 11083 of Orf1a which encodes Nsp6.
 This is thought to be the site that results in CD4+/CD8+ T-cells.
 Changes within this region may account for the differences in immune responses to SARS-CoV-2.

 Due to the zoonotic nature of SARS-CoV-2, it is next to impossible to predict the trajectory of the future phylogenetic diversity of the virus, and how it may adapt and evolve to infect humans in different ways.

-As with influenza viruses; which have several divergent strains, SARS-CoV-2 may also diverge into multiple strains with differing rates of valence and transmissibility.
-This would be the biggest concern for any vaccine development, and current vaccines are being tested on multiple strains and preparing to adapt the vaccine to the new strains.
+As with influenza viruses; which have several divergent strains, SARS-CoV-2 has diverged into multiple strains with differing rates of valence and transmissibility.
+This is a concern for vaccine development, and current vaccines are being tested on multiple strains and preparing to adapt the vaccine to the new strains.